 The matters to be discussed at any meeting of the LJCC shall be stated on the agenda for the meeting.
+Standing items shall include consideration of the minutes from the previous meeting and the declaration of any interests from members of the Committee.

-Matters initiated for inclusion on the agenda of the next meeting shall be submitted in writing to the co-ordinator at least ten working days before the anticipated date of the meeting.
+Matters initiated for inclusion on the agenda of the next meeting shall be submitted in writing to the Head of Democratic Services at least ten working days before the anticipated date of the meeting.
+This shall include matters from those who are not members of the Committee.